opf/openproject/docs/user-guide/time-and-costs/progress-tracking/README.md

 - **Work-based progress reporting** enables you to automatically derive progress based on the values you enter for Work and Remaining work
 - **Status-based progress reporting** allows you to assign fixed % Complete values to statuses, and automatically derive Remaining work based on the values for Work you can enter

+>**Note:** The administrator of your instance will have selected a mode for the entire instance.
+If you are an administrator, you can modify this by following our [admin guide on work package settings](../../../system-admin-guide/manage-work-packages/work-package-settings).

 ### Work-based progress reporting